 - View BigQuery results with charts, pivots and dashboards.

 - A programmatic way to access Google BigQuery.

-- Concurrent rate limit for on-demand, interactive queries — 50.
+- The concurrent rate limit for on-demand, interactive queries: 50.

-- Maximum number of tables referenced per query — 1,000.
+- A maximum number of tables referenced per query: 1,000.

-- Concurrent rate limit for on-demand, interactive queries against Cloud Big table external data sources — 4.
+- The concurrent rate limit for on-demand, interactive queries against Cloud Big table external data sources: 4.

 Now, imagine what would happen if you could use BigQuery for deep learning as well.
 After having data scientists training the cutting edge intelligent neural network model with TensorFlow or Google Cloud Machine Learning, you can move the model to BigQuery and execute predictions with the model inside BigQuery.
 This means you can let any employee in your company use the power of BigQuery for their daily data analytics tasks, including image analytics and business data analytics on terabytes of data, processed in tens of seconds, solely on BigQuery without any engineering knowledge.

 9) Use Cases of Google BigQuery Data Warehouse